Ontario-Tech-GDW/OTTER/Readme.md

 - [gzip](https://github.com/mapbox/gzip-hpp) - A utility to allow for easy compression and decompression of data
 - [Dear ImGui](https://github.com/ocornut/imgui) - An immediate mode GUI for debugging
 - [spdlog](https://github.com/gabime/spdlog) - A fast logging library
+- [Tiny glTF](https://github.com/syoyo/tinygltf) - A minimal model loader supporting the GLTF format
+- [JSON for Modern C++](https://github.com/nlohmann/json) - Allows reading and writing JSON formatted data (also used by Tiny glTF)
-- [Various STB Libraries](https://github.com/nothings/stb)- A collection of small helper utilities by Sean Barret (A suprising number of other libraries are built off the STBs, I'd highly reccomend taking a look at them)
+- [Various STB Libraries](https://github.com/nothings/stb)- A collection of small helper utilities by Sean Barret (A surprising number of other libraries are built off the STBs, I'd highly recommend taking a look at them)

 # For Students